© 2013 Raffles Institution.

 We pride ourselves on providing our boarders with a safe and comfortable ‘home away from home’ that readies them for the challenges of school and life beyond school.
 In addition to great facilities, our caring team of professional staff organise value-based programmes for the students founded on leadership and character development as well as activities such the Amazing Food Trail, RIB Night and month-end movie screenings.
 These build a great sense of community and camaraderie amongst our boarders.
 In addition to maintaining the cleanliness of physical space and conducting stringent checks on the quality of our dining and laundry services, we also take a keen interest in the emotional and mental well-being of our students.

-The Raffles Leadership Programme – a Year 3 residential leadership development programme – takes place in RI Boarding.
+The Raffles Leadership Programme – a Year 3 residential leadership development programme – is held in RI Boarding.

 Prep Time is an essential study period scheduled after dinner on Sunday to Thursday evenings (except during public and school holidays).
 Tutors and residential boarding staff ensure that the students are studying in their rooms or in the assigned venue in Boarding.